BattletechModders/CustomBundle/CustomAmmoCategories/README.txt

   "AMSShootsEveryAttack": false, - if true AMS will not share AMS.ShootsWhenFired between all missile attacks this round.
                                        Every missile attack will cause AMS.ShootsWhenFired shoots. if false AMS will shoot AMS.ShootsWhenFired per round "AMSImmune": false - if true, weapon missiles is immune to AMS and none AMS will try to intercept them.
+Can be set for mode ammo and weapon
+  "MissileHealth": 1, - health of missile.
+Used while AMS working.
+If missile health become 0 missile counted as intercepted.
+Additive for ammo, mode, weapon.
+  "AMSDamage": 1, - damage AMS inflicting to missiles subtracting from missile health on success hit.
+Used while AMS working.
+If missile health become 0 missile counted as intercepted.
+Additive for ammo, mode, weapon.
   "AOECapable" : false, - if true weapon will included in AOE damage calculations.
 If true set in weapon definition
                             all shoots will have AoE effect (even for energy weapon).
 If true, it can't be overridden by ammo.
   "AOERange": 100, - Area of effect range.
 If AOECapable in weapon is set to true this value will be used.
 If AOECapable is true, it can't be overridden by ammo.